-The Group in partnership with the National Energy Corporation has entered into an agreement with UniBio A/S of Denmark to fund a gas to protein pilot plant in Trinidad and Tobago.
+The Group, in partnership with the National Energy Corporation, has entered into an agreement with UniBio A/S of Denmark to fund a gas to protein pilot plant in Trinidad and Tobago.
 The Group is required under the arrangement to partner in the funding to the value of 50% of the investment.
-An initial payment of approximately \$10 million was provided by the University of Trinidad and Tobago (UTT) on behalf of the Group and is included in accrued expenses and other payables.
+An initial payment of approximately \$10m was provided by the University of Trinidad and Tobago (UTT) on behalf of the Group.
+This amount was subsequently offset against payments made by eTecK, in respect of the training of medical transcriptionists at MDCL, on behalf of UTT.
 Full provision has been made against this investment due to uncertainty over its viability.